Entertainment Community Fund: History

 The Entertainment Community Fund was founded as the Actors Fund of America by Albert Marshman Palmer on June 8, 1882, largely due to the efforts of former New York University student Harrison Grey Fiske, editor of the New York Dramatic Mirror, who was aware of the many problems faced by those in the profession.
 The Actors Fund's first meeting was held in the theatre of president J. Lester Wallack.
-The Actor's Fund's first officers were Lester Wallack, president; Albert M. Palmer, vice president; Daniel Frohman, secretary; and Theodore More, treasurer.
+The Actors Fund's first officers were Lester Wallack, president; Albert M. Palmer, vice president; Daniel Frohman, secretary; and Theodore More, treasurer.
 The original bylaws said that the organization existed to "foster and benefit the physical, as well as advance the intellectual, welfare of the actors of America."

 Funds raised at the 1892 Fair, held at Madison Square Garden, enabled the charity to provide individuals and families with assistance, including burial plots in a Brooklyn cemetery and accommodations in the Actors' Fund Home.

 During the next decades, benefit performances held throughout the country raised significant amounts of revenue to subsidize the Fund's many projects.
 From 1960 through 1978 Louise Heims Beck was chairman of the Actors Fund's governing board.
 Today, the Fund sponsors many special events and performances, with numerous Broadway stars and Hollywood celebrities hosting, performing, and attending.
 Theatres throughout the country frequently pledge proceeds from regularly scheduled performances to the charity.

 Offices are maintained in New York, Los Angeles, and Chicago.
 Additionally, the Fund is associated with a range of sister organizations which raise money through donations, including Broadway Cares/Equity Fights AIDS, the guild/union relief funds of Actors' Equity, AFTRA; AGMA; AGVA; Episcopal Actors' Guild; the Jazz Foundation; the Professional Dancers Society; MusiCares, Society of Singers, and the Lambs.

 In 1997, the Actors' Work Program (AWP) was incorporated into the Actors Fund's full spectrum of services.
 Today, the Actors Fund Work Program (AWP) assists entertainment industry and performing arts professionals in identifying and finding sideline work and new careers.
 The Fund in New York also hosts a weekly creative writing workshop held on Thursdays for disabled and senior citizen performers.

 The Fund operates the Dorothy Ross Friedman Residence (formerly the Aurora), a site which provides supportive housing to special low-income groups including seniors, working professionals and people living with AIDS.
 The Dorothy Ross Friedman Residence opened in 1996 (as the Aurora) and the Actors Fund provides on-site social services for residents.
 The social services group provides information and referral to community resources, entitlement program advocacy, coordination of home care and medical services, outreach, health education and support groups.
 The on-site social services staff includes two social workers, three case managers, and an activities coordinator.
 The Actors Fund developed this supportive housing project with its partner, the Related Companies.